genpat-it/spread/README.md

 > **Important**
 >
-> If you use `longitude` and `latitude` to name coordinates in the `.tsv` file, there is no need to pass them as query string parameters, so simply use:
+> If you use `longitude` and `latitude` to name coordinates in the `.tsv` file, there is no need to pass them as query string parameters, so simply use: `&metadata=metadata.tsv`

-`&metadata=metadata.tsv`
+> **Important**
+>
+> Please note that for the longitude and latitude values, decimal points should be used as separators instead of commas.

 ### Load files